 Lady Sarah.
 She’s a Becky Sharp, a woman making her way up in the world through application of wit, charm, guile, and a few well-chosen aliases.
 She’s a lot of fun to write, and I thoroughly enjoyed sampling her continued adventuring in the third book, ‘Maddie Hatter and the Timely Taffeta’ (Tyche Books, October 2017).

 2. What's your favourite relationship between two characters in this book and why?

 I most admire – even envy – the relationship between Maddie and her mentor, Madame Taxus-Hemlock.
 While she has Maddie’s best interests at heart and helps her out when she’s stuck, Madame’s not an enabler.
 She supports Maddie’s strengths, empowering her with the skills and resources she needs to tackle challenges for herself.
 Mentoring is a vital relationship in business and in life, and women need greater familiarity with both sides of it.

 3. What's your favourite scene in this book and why?

-And a short bio for Edo:
+And a short bio for Jayne:

 Check out the bundle here for more information and details on each of the included titles.
-And remember, it's available for a very limited time only, from today until November 30 at midnight.
+And remember, it's available for a very limited time only, from now until November 30 at midnight.